moneypuzzler/tervyx/README_SCALING.md

 ---

-*The VERA Protocol scaling architecture: From single entries to systematic evidence synthesis at scale.*
+*The TERVYX Protocol scaling architecture: From single entries to systematic evidence synthesis at scale.*